 India’s population: 1 billion.
 Greater Mumbai population: over 13 million.
 Visa needed for British visitors.
 No special jabs, although malaria tablets are advisable during

-the monsoon (June-Sept). £1 = 80 rupees approx. Time difference: GMT +5½ hrs.
+the monsoon (June-Sept).
+Nowadays a rupee is approximately equal to a UK penny.
+Time difference: GMT +5½ hrs.
 Most pleasant weather, Oct-Mar, when not too hot - or wet!
 Unlike Delhi, Mumbai has no metro,

 just ride-the-roof-crowded trains to and from the ‘burbs – so it’s mainly a case of (to us) dirt-cheap cabs, plus auto-rickshaws once north of Bandra.
 Petty crime is no